The fractional porous medium equation on manifolds with conical singularities II: Introduction

+First, the theory of Mellin-Sobolev spaces is widely used in the study of differential equations on conical manifolds.
+Briefly speaking, Mellin-Sobolev spaces are weighted Sobolev spaces with weights defined in terms of $x$.
+In this article, we establish several interesting properties like Rellich-Kondrachov Theorem, Sobolev-Poincar\'e inequality, Nash inequality and Super Poincar\'e inequalities for Mellin-Sobolev spaces with various weights.
+Some of these properties are already present for some limited cases in previous works.
+However, they have never been established in this generality.
+In particular, the derived properties can be used to investigate the asymptotic behavior of the solution to \eqref{S1: FPME} on conical manifolds.
+To keep the paper in a reasonable length, we will explore this topic in a subsequent paper.

-It is worthwhile pointing out that there is no canonical choice for a closed extension of the conical Laplacian operator, as noticed first by J. Br\"uning and R. Seeley \cite{BruSee88}.
-Indeed, the domains of the minimal and the maximal closed extension of $\Delta_g$ differ by a non-trivial finite dimensional space.
+Second, we conduct a careful study of an important class of closed extensions, the Markovian extension, c.f.
+Section~\ref{Section 3.2}, of the conical Laplacian operator $\Delta_g$ and the Markovian property of the fractional conical Laplacian.
+A major difficulty in the study of the conical Laplacian operator is that it does not have a canonical choice for a closed extension, as noticed by J. Br\"uning and R. Seeley \cite{BruSee88}.
+See also \cite{Cheeger79, Cheeger83, Cheeger87}.
+Indeed, the domains of the minimal and the maximal closed extensions of $\Delta_g$ differ by a non-trivial finite dimensional space.
 Functions in this finite dimensional space admit certain asymptotic behaviors as $x\to 0^+$, as we will see in Section~\ref{Section 3.1}.
-We would like to refer the readers to \cite{CorSchSei03, Les97, RoiSch14, RoiSch15,SchSei05} for more details.
-Therefore, the fist step of studying \eqref{S1: FPME} is to determine closed extensions that allow the largest possible family of initial data ($L_\infty(\M)$ in the paper).
+Interested readers may find more details in \cite{CorSchSei03, Les97, RoiSch14, RoiSch15,SchSei05}.